swwind/aioj/README.md

     + friends: string[];
 [x] PUT    /friends/:username           Add a new friend [x] DELETE /friends/:username           Delete a friend

-[ ] GET    /s/:username                 Get user's submissions for all problems [ ] GET    /s/:username/:pid            Get user's submissions for a specific problem

-[ ] POST   /submit/:pid                 Submit your code and save as a bot [ ] POST   /challenge/:pid              Start a challenge with a set of bots

 [x] POST   /r/:region                   Create a new region
     - title: string;